Roberto Carlos: Charity

 On 16 June 2019, Roberto Carlos took part in Soccer Aid at Stamford Bridge, London.
 He played for the World XI team which was captained by Usain Bolt and they beat the England XI on penalties.

 In 2019, Roberto Carlos became the global ambassador of the international children's social programme Football for Friendship.
-Carlos attended programme's Forum and awarded the winners.
+He attended the programme's Forum and awarded the winners.

 In January 2022, Bull In The Barne United, an English Sunday League pub team, won a raffle meaning that Roberto Carlos would play for them in a one-off friendly.
 The Shrewsbury-based side play in Division One of the Shrewsbury & District Sunday League and paid just £5 to enter the eBay raffle.
 On 4 March 2022, Roberto Carlos made a goalscoring debut for Bull In The Barne United during a 4–3 defeat to Harlescott Rangers in a friendly match at Hanwood.

 On 23 February 2024, Roberto Carlos took part in the Match4Hope.
 He played for Team Chunkz, alongside Eden Hazard, David Villa, and various media personalities, against Team AboFlah.
 Roberto Carlos played for the starting 8 minutes only, before being substituted.